Finding the right Medicare plan, including original Medicare and Medicare Advantage, can help you strike the right balance between coverage and cost.

 Part D can be added to your original Medicare South Dakota coverage.
 Each drug plan has a list of covered prescriptions, so make sure your medications are covered by the plan you want to select.

 Medicare Supplement (Medigap)

 Medicare South Dakota approves private health insurance carriers to provide Medicare Advantage plans in South Dakota.
-The following carriers offer one or more Medicare plans in South Dakota, and each has different coverage options and premiums.
+The following carriers offer one or more Medicare plans in South Dakota for 2022, and each has different coverage options and premiums.